xtdb/xtdb-tutorial/1-getting-started.nextjournal.md

 # Introduction

-Welcome to the official xtdb tutorial, which complements the official [documentation](https://docs.xtdb.com/administration/installing/).
+Welcome to the official XTDB tutorial, which complements the official [documentation](https://docs.xtdb.com/administration/installing/).

 If you’re new to XTDB and want to get a practical hands-on guide, you’re in the right place.